squabbled/FandomFixed/README.md

 A: Don't panic.
 Click uBO on the top right hand corner of your browser, go to settings > filter lists > update now.
 If that doesn't work, scroll down to the area where you've added the list, and click the "clock" icon to force an update.

-Q: Why are pages now centered to the right?

-A: Fandom "hard injects" a banner into the side of the page.
-The banner is blocked, but the UI assumes it's still there and orientates the page to the right.
-See next question to fix.

 Q: I'm just getting a blank white page!

-A: The Fandom homepage doesn't work with this script enabled, mainly because of how extremely bloated it is.
+A: The Fandom.com homepage doesn't work with this script enabled, mainly because of how extremely bloated it is.
 If you want to search for a particular wiki, enter site:fandom.com into your search engine of choice, and the search bar on individual wikis should work.

 Q: I can't use uBO or other ad-blocking software, can I still enjoy a debloated Fandom experience?